muratk5n/thirdwave/en/README.md

 "representing", "taken from us much too early".
 Dems are made to weep after this symbol of diversity, follow its flashy image at the same time ensuring its centrist, rich guy policies are followed.
-[This photo](https://pbs.twimg.com/media/FimCFrjWIAMztMt?format=jpg&name=small) has the worst and second worst US President of modern times in a single frame, and that is by design.
+[This photo](https://pbs.twimg.com/media/FimCFrjWIAMztMt?format=jpg&name=small) has the worst and second worst US presidents of modern times in a single frame, and that is by design.

 ---